TV actress Betty White dies at age 99

 Brazilians with good memories will remember his participation in the series “That’s 70’s Show” (1998 to 2006) and “Malcolm” (2000 to 2006).

 The actress was close to turning 100 years old, she was born on January 17, 1922.
-Betty of everything in her career, was an actress, comedian, voice actor and presenter.
+Betty has done everything in her career, she was an actress, comedian, voice actor and presenter.
 He has received 8 Emmys in various categories, three American Comedy Awards, three Screen Actors Guild Awards and one Grammy.

 The series that made her famous was “The Mary Tyler Moore Show” (1970 to 1997) shown in Brazil by TV Globo.
 He also participated in the romantic comedy “A Proposition” (2009).